Deer Creek Township, Mills County, Iowa

-First election in Deer Creek Township was held at the house of Stephen Woodow on 10 October 1871.
+History

+The first election in Deer Creek Township was held at the house of Stephen Woodow on 10 October 1871.
 D. M. Mitchell was the first auditor and clerk in Deer Creek Township.
 Deer Creek Township was signed by B.F.
 Buffington, and D.M.
 Whitefield, members of the board of supervisors.

 Dan Solomon is among the first people in Deer Creek Township that opened a farm known as Scott Farm.